avimehenwal/mydocs/content/lifestyle/innerengineering.md

   * butchering them on street
 * DOnt have premeditative action. thats a crime

+## Nice things

+* Life does not change if you change the **content** of your life, Life changes when you change the **context** of your life
+* Hyperperception
+* Experiencce of life is very relative, on a good day its short, on a miserable day its neverending.
+* Do an hourly check, are you alive?
+* Smile if a consequence of something good happening within you, unless you are a PR person!

 ## Questions

 1. Why we love the children and not kill them?
 Generally try to love them?
 Why?
 Why some people beat them?